 Even if a victim of domestic violence in Florida tries to have the charges dropped, it is the State's duty to proceed forward based on evidence despite the victim's wishes to not comply.
 If someone witnessed the domestic violence called into question, or there is clear evidence such as video footage, these independent pieces of evidence can be considered by the State.
 Without a complaining victim, however, it is very difficult to prove a case, especially if there is no physical evidence.

-Can a Domestic Violence Victim in Florida Change Their Statement?
+Can a Domestic Violence Victim in West Palm Beach Change Their Statement?

 While a victim cannot drop domestic violence charges by themselves, they can file an affidavit stating their wishes.
 In addition, they can recant their statement if they choose to do so.
 An example of recanting is if you told the police that your spouse hit you, but later want to take that statement back.
 This can come with serious repercussions if your statement was under oath.

 Even if the victim recants their statement, it still will not guarantee that the State drops the case.
 If there is evidence that the victim was assaulted, despite recanting their statement, the State can still press charges against the alleged abuser.